geb/geb/doc/manual/src/chapters/030-navigator.md

 Geb does not currently offer any direct drag and drop support, but you can dig into WebDriver's drag and drop API by working with the underlying [WebElement][webelement-api] objects that underpin the Geb navigator objects.
 Future versions of Geb will offer a more convenient API wrapper.

 The WebDriver API for this revolves around the [Actions](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/interactions/Actions.html) class.
 Unfortunately there is not a lot of documentation available on this class currently.

+In a pinch, a simple drag and drop operation can be executed as follows:

+    WebElement underlyingElement = $('#myElement').getElement(0)

+    Action action = new Actions(content.browser.driver)
+        .clickAndHold(underlyingElement)
+        .moveByOffset(15,15)
+        .release()
+        .build()

+    action.perform()

+This will grab the element located by `#myElement`, drag it 15 pixels right and down, and then let go of it.
+Negative offsets can be used to move elements left and up.

+The actions are performed consecutively, when you use the perform() method of your new action object.

+There are a plethora of other operations which can be added to the Actions builder in the same way.
+See the Actions api link above for further information on what is available.